Course Outline

 Introduction to SOTIF and ISO/PAS 21448:2019

-- Background and evolution of the standard for government applications
+- Background and evolution of the standard for government applications.

 Key Concepts and Definitions

-- Differentiation between functional safety and SOTIF
+- Differentiation between functional safety and SOTIF, clarifying how they complement each other in government operations.

 SOTIF Process and Framework Overview